Pranay50x/Blitz_Chat/README.md

-# Chat_App
+# Blitz_Chat
-A chat app built using Firebase and Flutter for android and ios
+A chatting application built using Firebase and Flutter for android and ios